veritrans/Veritrans-ios-sdk/README.md

 >Should you have any questions, please do not leave any questions in this repo.
 Please contact our support instead at [support@midtrans.com](mailto:email@example.com) or chat with our support team [here](https://midtrans.com/contact-us).

->[!IMPORTANT]
->❗️IMPORTANT NOTICE
->
->Starting June 2026, we will gradually cease support for Mobile SDK in Midtrans.
-We encourage you in the meantime to start migrating to our Snap Checkout or Core API to ensure you're getting the best experience and security standard for your payment gateway implementation.
->
->For new merchants onboarding/integrating after March 6th 2026, please use our Core API or Snap Checkout instead as newer integration will not be supported.
-This page will be maintained for our existing users, until support is completely ceased, to give enough time for merchants to migrate.

->[!IMPORTANT]
->
->
->Starting from March 2026, Corekit SDK's support will be phased out, and soon to be deprecated.
->
->We strongly recommend starting migrating to use our Core API (https://docs.midtrans.com/docs/custom-interface-core-api), or use our UIKit instead.
-Any changes made from March 2026 are solely made to support UIKit.
->
->Should you have any questions, please do not leave any questions in this repo.
-Please contact our support instead at support@midtrans.com or chat with our support team [here](https://midtrans.com/id/kontak-kami)

 [![Build Status](https://travis-ci.org/veritrans/Veritrans-ios-sdk.svg?branch=development)](https://travis-ci.org/veritrans/Veritrans-ios-sdk)
 [![codecov](https://codecov.io/gh/veritrans/Veritrans-ios-sdk/branch/master/graph/badge.svg)](https://codecov.io/gh/veritrans/Veritrans-ios-sdk)